positive-intentions/chat/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-### Prerequisites
+### Prerequisites for development

 You need to have Node.js installed on your system to run the app.
 If you don't have Node.js installed, you can download it from [here](https://nodejs.org/).

-### Installing
+### Running the app

 First, clone the repository to your local machine.

-Then, navigate to the project directory and install the dependencies.
+For users that dont want to install anything and just want to try the app locally, you can open the file found at `<root>/Frontend/index.html` in a browser of your choice.

+For NPM users:

 ```bash
 npm install
 npm start
 ```

-For docker users, you can run the app using the following commands:
+For docker users:

 ```bash
 npm run docker:build # docker build -t chat -f docker/Chat.Dockerfile . --no-cache